tianzeling98/tianzeling98.github.io/_pages/about.md

 If you are interested in what we are doing, don’t hesitate to send me an email—any discussion or cooperation is very welcome.

 ## Research Interests
 Mass spectrometry data serve as both the starting point and the fundamental unit for proteomic data analysis.
 My research focuses on developing deep learning-based algorithms to explore mass spectrometry-based proteomic data.
 Meanwhile, we are also exploring the application of these algorithms for the study of dark proteome.
-These efforts include:<br>
+These efforts include:
 (1) Unsupervised representation learning methods to decode complex patterns in tandem mass spectra.<br>
 (2) Algorithms for de novo sequencing identification in tandem mass spectra.<br>
 (3) Algorithms designed to correct absolute protein quantification by predicting peptide biases during enzymatic digestion, liquid chromatography and in a mass spectrometer.<br>